Encarnación de Díaz: The municipality

 The San José de Los Sauces Hacienda was founded at the end of the 17th century by Captain José Guerra Gallardo.
 In the 19th century, a soap factory was built on it.
 Today, it is one of the larger communities of the municipality, but many of the 17th and 18th-century structures still remain, such as an old inn, the area's first chapel and soap factory.
 However, the most important construction is the 19th-century church dedicated to Saint Joseph, with three naves in Neo Roman and Neogothic style.
 The Hacienda del Tecuán was founded in 1683 as part of the Mayorazgo de Ciénaga de Mata of the Rincón Gallardo family.
 It has a number of constructions from the 18th century but its main house is from the 19th century with significant French influence.
-Much of the hacienda's lands now belong to the Tecuán ejido which is known for its production of chili peppers and salsas as well as silver crafts.
+Much of the hacienda's lands now belong to the Tecuán ejido which is known for its production of chili peppers, salsas, and silver crafts.

 The Rangel Hacienda is now part of the Bajío de San José community.
 During the colonial period, it was part of a much larger land grant owned by the Rincón Gallardo family but it was separated out in the 19th century and sold to Nicolás Cuéllar.
 This owner built the Nuestra Señor del Refugio tempe in 1866.
 There is also a hermitage dedicated to Our Lady of Lourdes carved into the side of a canyon.
 The San Matías Hacienda belonged to the Guerra family and it was on this land that the town of Encarnación was founded.
 Important hacienda constructions include the main house, which was converted into a soap factory in 1876.
 In the 20th century, the hacienda became an important producer of bulls for bullfighting.